 • Collaborate with other providers to address any feeding concerns.

-Infant/Pediatric Chiropractor:
+Infant/Pediatric Chiropractor

 Infant and pediatric chiropractors specialize in gentle and safe adjustments for young children.
 They can play a significant role in the comprehensive care of children with tongue and lip ties by addressing potential musculoskeletal issues.